dipcarbon/BacteriaMSLF/README.md

 # BacteriaMSLF
-In this work, we developed a bacterial MALDI TOF spectra identification approach without using standard spectra library, but only protein sequences from Uniprot database.
+In this work, we developed a bacterial MALDI TOF spectra identification approach without using standard spectra library, but only protein sequences from *UniProt* database.
 Genetic algorithm with double cross-validation was performed to get the proteins encoded by the most informative genes as protein panels to be considered for bacterial identification.
 At genus level, the identification accuracy exceeded 80%.
 Although the performance is still behind to the performance of library search based approach, it can be used as a complementary method when standard library is not available.
 It can also be used in diverse application areas such as clinical microbiology, biodefense, food safety and environmental health.
 ## Requirement
 Python 3.5 with `numpy`, `pandas`, and `matplotlib`